HMLA-773: History

-Early years

 The squadron was originally established in September 1958 as Marine Helicopter Transport Squadron 773 (HMR-773) at Naval Air Station Grosse Ile, Michigan and assigned to the Marine Air Reserve Training Command.
 They operated the Piasecki HUP-2 Retriever which were shared with the Naval Reserve.
-On April 1, 1962, the squadron was redesignated Marine Medium Helicopter Squadron 773 (HMM-773).
-Four months later August 31 the squadron was deactivated.
+On 1 April 1962, the squadron was redesignated Marine Medium Helicopter Squadron 773 (HMM-773).
+Four months later 31 August the squadron was deactivated.

-On April 15, 1968, HMM-773 was reactivated at Naval Air Station Los Alamitos and assigned to Marine Aircraft Group 46 of the 4th Marine Aircraft Wing.
+On 15 April 1968, HMM-773 was reactivated at Naval Air Station Los Alamitos and assigned to Marine Aircraft Group 46 of the 4th Marine Aircraft Wing.
 The squadron's personnel and aircraft, HUS-1 Sea Horses, came from sister squadron HMM-764.
 HMM-773's existence was short-lived; the squadron deactivated in September 1969.

-On September 1, 1971, Marine Attack Helicopter Squadron 773 (HMA-773) was reactivated at Marine Corps Air Facility Santa Ana.
+On 1 September 1971, Marine Attack Helicopter Squadron 773 (HMA-773) was reactivated at Marine Corps Air Facility Santa Ana.
 The squadron was assigned AH-1G Cobras, many of which had seen action with Marine squadrons in Vietnam.
 HMA-773 relocated to NAS Atlanta, Georgia during June 1976, absorbing the personnel of HML-765 which had just been deactivated.
 In late 1978, HMA-773 transitioned to the twin-engine AH-1J Sea Cobra which they operated for the next fourteen years.

 In November 1990, HMA-773 was the first reserve helicopter squadron to be activated and deployed to the Persian Gulf in support of Operation Desert Shield and Operation Desert Storm.
 While embarked aboard the USS New Orleans and USS Tripoli, the squadron distinguished itself with minesweeping escort and combat missions during the war.
 In recognition of their exemplary performance during combat HMA-773 received the Navy Unit Commendation.